kanedata/ixbrl-parse/README.md

 A python module for getting useful data out of ixbrl files.
 The library is at an early stage - feedback and improvements are very welcome.

+Full documentation is available at [dkane.net/ixbrl-parse/](https://dkane.net/ixbrl-parse/)

 ## Changelog

+**New in version 0.7.0**: Add plugin support.
+Add documentation

 **New in version 0.6.0**: Switch to use the [hatch](https://hatch.pypa.io/latest/) build and development system.